-A surge in consumer demand for locally-produced food is creating jobs and opportunity throughout rural America, for farms as well as small businesses that store, process, market and distribute food locally and regionally.
-Local food sales were estimated to be worth $5 billion nationally in 2008, and by 2011, industry estimates put the market at $7 billion.
-The National Grocers Association and the National Restaurant Association have identified local foods as a #1 trend in their industries for several years running.
+A surge in consumer demand for locally-produced food is creating jobs and opportunity throughout rural America for farms as well as the small businesses that store, process, market and distribute food locally and regionally.
+USDA data indicate that local food sales totaled at least $6.1 billion in 2012; industry sources estimate the market's value could hit $20 billion by 2019.

-- USDA has increased opportunities for small and midsized livestock and poultry producers.
-Since its launch in 2009, USDA's Small Plant Help Desk has responded to over 10,000 inquiries from small and very small meat processing plants, helping them maintain high standards for food safety.
+- Increased opportunities for small and midsized livestock and poultry producers who depend on access to scale-appropriate slaughter facilities.
+USDA's Small Plant Help Desk responds to an average of 1,000 inquiries per month from small and very small meat processing plants, helping them maintain high standards for food safety.

-- USDA also supports communities that use local food as a strategy to reduce food insecurity.
-Since 2009, USDA has provided $24 million to 131 Community Food Project awards in 48 states to help communities improve access to healthy, local food.
-In 2013 alone, USDA awarded $4.87 million through this program to 26 projects in 15 states and Washington, DC.
+- Supported communities that use local food as a strategy to reduce food insecurity.
+Since 2009, USDA has provided $28.8 million to 154 Community Food Project awards in 48 states to help communities improve access to healthy, local food.

-- USDA also helps producers tap into the market for local and regional foods in schools, which are now serving healthier breakfasts, lunches and snacks.
-Since 2013, USDA has provided nearly $10 million for 139 Farm to School projects to increase the amount of healthy, local food in schools.
-In the 2012-2013 school year alone, school districts spent $386 million on locally and regionally-sourced food.
+- Helped producers tap into the market for local and regional foods in schools, which are now serving healthier breakfasts, lunches and snacks.
+Since 2013, USDA has provided over $15 million for 221 Farm to School projects to increase the amount of healthy, local food in schools.
+In the 2011-2012 school year alone, school districts spent $386 million on locally and regionally-sourced food.

-- The Know Your Farmer, Know Your Food Initiative is a one stop shop for resources and information about USDA programs and support for local and regional food systems.
-The Know Your Farmer, Know Your Food Compass maps nearly 3,000 federal investments in local and regional food made by USDA and eleven other Federal Agencies since 2009.
-It is searchable by zip code, key word and USDA program.
+The Know Your Farmer, Know Your Food Initiative is a one-stop shop for resources and information about USDA programs and support for local and regional food systems.
+In addition to featuring information about relevant grants, loans, research and other tools, the KYF2 website features the Compass, which maps over 4,500 federally funded local food projects on the Compass Map from USDA and 11 other federal agencies.
 In the spirit of open government and transparency, all of the data on the map are downloadable, searchable and updated annually.